New York EXPLAINED

 How is this different from Gothamist, THE CITY, or NYT New York Today?

-Those are great newsrooms, and we read all of them.
-New York Explained is the layer on top: instead of one outlet’s lens, every morning we pull about 33 sources across ten categories, cluster the same story wherever it ran, and hand you one short read that names who benefits and who pays.
+Those are great newsrooms, and we analyze all of them.
+New York Explained is the layer on top: instead of one outlet’s lens, every morning we pull about 60 sources across nine categories, cluster the same story wherever it ran, and hand you one short brief that explains what it all means and ends with what to go do.

 Does it cover the outer boroughs and the state, or just Manhattan?

-The whole city and the state that runs it.
-We read past Manhattan tunnel vision: the outer boroughs, Albany, the MTA, and every local team from the Yankees to the Buffalo Bills.
-If it touches your block, your rent, or your train, it is in scope.
+All five boroughs, plus the state that runs them.
+We see past Manhattan tunnel vision: the outer boroughs, Albany, the MTA, every local team from the Yankees to the Buffalo Bills.
+If it shapes life here, it is in scope.

 How often do you publish?